misg/misg.github.com/_posts/2016-05-23-shall-we-start-to-code-please.md

 ### What's next?

 I just received an email from my mentors last night: they managed to implement an initial codebase to spare me the difficulties of starting from scratch.
-So I'm going to study their code and then work on it to achieve the first milestine we defined, I will talk about that in an upcoming article.
+So I'm going to study their code and then work on it to achieve the first milestone we defined, I will talk about that in an upcoming article.